 3.“Space Jam”-Quad City DJs (1996)

 “Space Jam” became a score for the movie and the Florida natives, Quad City DJs.
 Upon the release in 1996, Minnesota Timberwolves’ very own, Zach LaVine was only 1 years old.
 Nevertheless, he wore a Michael Jordan Toons jersey and “Space Jam” played as he walked on the court for the 2015 NBA All-Star Dunk contest.
 Consequently, LaVine made the biggest highlight dunk of the night and won the contest.
+Space Jam is also on the list of best basketball movies of all times.

 2.“Sirius”-Alan Parsons Project (Chicago Bulls Theme Song) (1982)